 How our team uses pet ultrasound

-Pet ultrasound is a safe and effective way to diagnose a wide range of conditions and is widely used in veterinary medicine.
-Pet ultrasounds are a non-invasive diagnostic tool for cats and dogs that allows vets to examine the internal organs of cats and dogs.
+Pet ultrasound is a safe, non-invasive, and effective way to diagnose various conditions and is widely used in veterinary medicine.

 What are pet ultrasounds used for?

-An ultrasound is a valuable tool in veterinary medicine, as it allows veterinarians to see inside the pet’s body without the need for invasive procedures.
-Ultrasounds employ high-frequency sound waves to produce images of the pet’s organs, including the heart, liver, kidneys, and bladder, among others.
+An ultrasound is a valuable tool in veterinary medicine, as it allows veterinarians to see inside the pet’s body without requiring invasive procedures.
+Ultrasounds employ high-frequency sound waves to produce images of the pet’s organs, including the heart, liver, kidneys, and bladder.

 In addition to their diagnostic capabilities, pet ultrasounds are a valuable tool in monitoring the progress of certain conditions, such as pregnancy, or assessing the effectiveness of certain treatments, such as medications or surgeries.

 - Ultrasound is non-invasive.

 - It can be quicker and more cost-effective than other diagnostic tests, such as X-rays or CT scans.

 Pet ultrasounds are typically performed by a veterinarian who has been trained and is experienced in using this tool.
 The veterinarian will place a transducer on the pet’s skin and apply a special gel to help the sound waves travel through the skin.
 The images produced by the ultrasound will be displayed on a screen, allowing the veterinarian to examine the pet’s internal organs in real-time.

 “We had our first emergency with our Dane puppy, and honestly, I couldn’t have asked for a better experience… They took great care of my baby, got his leg splinted up, and told me to call with any questions.
 The staff at the front desk helped me get him back in my car as well.
 Everyone was wonderful.
 Thank you for taking such great care of our pup.”